Labour Briefing: History and profile

 The group campaigned for left-wing policies and greater democracy in the Labour Party, and focused on issues relating to municipal affairs.
 The paper also emphasised sexual and personal politics and anti-racism campaigns.
-London Labour Briefing was also prominent in supporting Irish Republicanism and the UK Miners' Strike (1984-1985).
+London Labour Briefing was also prominent in supporting Irish republicanism and the UK miners' strike of 1984–1985.
 In due course, London Labour Briefing spawned local papers around Britain, such as Devon Labour Briefing.
 In July 1982, Corbyn argued against expulsions of Militant in Briefing.

 Following the Brighton hotel bombing by the Provisional Irish Republican Army, the editorial board of London Labour Briefing said the bombings showed that "the British only sit up and take notice [of Ireland] when they are bombed into it".
 In December 1984, the magazine carried a reader's letter praising the "audacity" of the IRA attack and stating: "What do you call four dead Tories?
 A start."
 It mocked Norman Tebbit, the trade secretary who was dug out of the rubble of the Grand Hotel and whose wife was left permanently paralysed, saying: "Try riding your bike now, Norman" (in reference to an earlier speech made by Tebbit).
 The same issue carried a piece from the editorial board which "disassociated itself" from an article the previous month criticising the bombing, saying the criticism was a "serious political misjudgment".

 Throughout the 1990s, Briefing lost supporters and influence as New Labour's hold over the Labour Party increased.
 Liz Davies was vetoed by Labour's National Executive Committee (NEC) as Labour's prospective parliamentary candidate for Leeds North East in 1995, in part for her association with Briefing.
 Corbyn called the decision of the NEC "totally unacceptable" at the time.
 In 1995, Central Books, a left-wing publisher which used to distribute the magazine, said: "It used to be wacky and even amusing.
 Now it's neo-Trotskyite rubbish."